 Fall is my favorite time to hike to Avalanche Lake.

 This trail is perfectly doable on your own.
 If you’re unfamiliar with the region, or uncomfortable hiking in bear territory, rangers lead daily hikes in the summer.
 It’s a great way to learn about plants and wildlife along the trail.
-Check this Glacier National Park page for times and details.
+Check the official park website for times and details.